DaanWesterhof/r2d2-python-build/README.md

 ### loggging

-Becouse the python build will be run on a docker container, all loggging is done using the logging module.
+Because the python build will be run on a docker container, all loggging is done using the logging module.

 logs will be writen to `python_build.log` and to the screen.